 Other less serious circumstances may, nevertheless, lead the property health provider to discover that it should terminate its relationship using a particular patient.
 Examples can sometimes include particularly abusive patients, patients who solicit -the home health provider professional to destroy the law (for example, through providing illegal drugs or providing non-covered services and equipment and billing them as something different), or consistently noncompliant patients.
 Once therapy is undertaken, however, the house health provider is generally obliged to continue providing services prior to the patient has had a reasonable opportunity to obtain a substitute provider.
 Exactly the same principles apply to failure of the patient to pay for the assistance or equipment provided.

 As physicians, HHA personnel should have training concerning how to handle the difficult patient responsibly.
 Arguments or emotional comments must be avoided.
 If it becomes clear a certain provider and patient will not be compatible, a substitute provider should be tried.
 Should it appear that this problem lies with the patient and that it is important for the HHA to terminate its relationship together with the patient, the following seven steps must be taken:

 1. Situations should be documented from the patient's record.

 2. The property health provider should give or send correspondence to the patient explaining instances surrounding the termination of care.

-Nurses who passively stand by and observe negligence by a physician or someone else will personally become accountable for the patient who is injured due to that negligence...
-[H]ealthcare facilities in addition to their nursing staff owe an independent duty to patients after dark duty owed by physicians.
-When a physician's order to discharge is inappropriate, the nurses will probably be help liable for following an investment that they knew or should know is below the standard of care.
+Nurses who passively stand by and observe negligence by the physician or anybody else will personally become accountable on the patient who is injured as a result of that negligence...
+[H]ealthcare facilities in addition to their nursing staff owe an impartial duty to patients at night duty owed by physicians.
+Whenever a physician's order to discharge is inappropriate, the nurses will probably be help liable for following a purchase that they knew or should know about is below the standard of care.